bug-ops/vkteams-bot/crates/vkteams-bot-cli/docs/COMPLETION.md

 1. Test with different shell versions
 2. Add value hints for new argument types in command definitions
 3. Update completion logic in `src/completion.rs`
-4. Update build script in `build.rs` for new commands
+4. Test runtime generation with new commands
-5. Test build-time generation: `VKTEAMS_GENERATE_COMPLETIONS=1 cargo build`
+5. Test completion installation on different platforms
-6. Test installation scripts on different platforms
+6. Verify completions work correctly with all shells
-7. Verify prebuilt completions work correctly
+7. Update documentation with new features

 ## Platform-Specific Notes